CMAS-LLILAS Benson Latin American Studies and Collections Research Fellowships

 3. Send the e-mail to Alberto Gonzalez with the subject line “(Applicant’s last name) Fellowship Application.”

-4. Contact referees regarding letters of reference.
+4. Contact referee regarding letter of reference.
 We prefer that referees send their letters electronically as attachments to Alberto Gonzalez with the subject line “(Applicant’s last name) Letter of Reference.”
 In cases where referees are not able to send electronic copies, paper copies will be accepted.
 Due to the volume of applications, we cannot notify applicants about missing letters.
-Applicants are responsible for making sure that their referees submit their letters on time and should contact Alberto Gonzalez to confirm receipt.
+Applicants are responsible for making sure that their referee submits their letter on time and should contact Alberto Gonzalez to confirm receipt.

 5. We will acknowledge receipt of applications via e-mail.
 If we do not respond in three (3) business days of sending the application, please contact Alberto Gonzalez at (512-471-4557 or firstname.lastname@example.org).
 Applications must be time-date stamped by deadline listed.